 When looking to go solar, be sure to ask what financing options your prospective installer has available.
 Sun Valley Solar Solutions offers multiple ways to pay for your solar energy system, including a $0-down low monthly lease payments, or numerous solar financing programs with extended terms.

 Price Your Own System

-While the complexities of designing a customized solar energy system make arriving at a quick price point difficult, we've designed a tool that will match you with a pre-engineered system size.
-Simply click the button below to start designing your solar energy system.
+While the complexities of designing a customized solar energy system make arriving at a quick price point difficult, we've designed a tool that will match you with one of our pre-engineered systems.
+Simply click the button below to be matched to your ideal solar energy system.